-- I played an excerpts from their piece in 2 styles.
+- I played excerpts from their piece in 2 styles.

-- The student choose which arrangement they liked best.
+- The student chooses which arrangement they liked best.

 - I played another style & the student decided which they liked best.
 The original favourite or the new style.

-- Repeat until student has heard 2 options in each genre (jazz, Latin, pop)
+- Repeat until the student has heard 2 options in each genre (jazz, Latin, pop)

 A New Way of Practicing